harmony-one/h/progress/gheis-mohammadi.md

+2026-06-20 Sat: Last week we focused on finalizing bug-fix PRs targeted for the upcoming hard fork.
+The team successfully replicated, validated, and tested the reported issues, and the fixes have been merged into the development branch.
+These changes will be included in the next hard fork release as part of the final stabilization effort.

+I also created [PR #5059](https://github.com/harmony-one/harmony/pull/5059), which strengthens staking validation for `CreateValidator` and `EditValidator` transactions.
+The update improves validation around BLS slot keys and proof-of-possession checks, while ensuring duplicate BLS key detection remains consistent even when multiple staking transactions within the same block attempt to register overlapping keys.

+In addition, I worked on [PR #5062](https://github.com/harmony-one/harmony/pull/5062), which improves RPC observability with minimal runtime overhead.
+The PR adds better visibility into API registration failures, unavailable modules, listener errors, and JSON-RPC response failures.
+It also enhances startup logging, records RPC configuration details, and improves transaction submission logs while avoiding excessive per-request logging on the hot path.

+The upcoming Harmony hard fork is now very close to completion, with the remaining work primarily focused on final verification and rollout preparation.
+The network upgrades, bug fixes, and protocol improvements are nearly ready, and more details will be shared with the community soon.

+---

 2026-06-13 Sat: Last week I focused on fixing two protocol-level improvements related to slashing consistency and determinism.

 In [PR #5054](https://github.com/harmony-one/harmony/pull/5054), I fixed a determinism issue in beacon-chain slash processing.
 Slash records are applied in groups during block finalization, but the existing sort logic did not guarantee a consistent ordering across nodes.
 This could result in different state roots for the same payload.
 The PR introduces a canonical lexicographic ordering based on shard ID, height, view ID, and epoch to ensure all nodes process slash records identically.